EvieQ01/EvieQ.github.io/_pages/life.md

   - /life
 ---
 ## Student Union:
-* Serve as a stage director in 2021.
+* Served as a stage director in 2021.
-* Serve as a hostress in 2022.
+* Served as a hostress in 2022.

 > 2021's Students Festival of Department of Automation